Carol II of Romania

 At the outbreak of World War II, Carol reaffirmed the Polish–Romanian alliance.
 Poland, which wished to follow the Romanian Bridgehead plan, declined Romanian military assistance.
 Following the fall of Poland and the involvement of the Soviet Union, Carol maintained a neutrality policy.
-After the fall of France, he shifted his policy in favor of re-alignment with Nazi Germany in hopes of gaining a guarantee that Germany would not invade Romania.
-The year 1940 marked the fragmentation of Greater Romania by the seceding of Bessarabia and Northern Bukovina to the Soviet Union, Northern Transylvania to Hungary and Southern Dobruja to Bulgaria.
-Although a German guarantee had been achieved, the cost destroyed Carol's reputation, his regime collapsed and he was forced to abdicate by General Ion Antonescu, the newly appointed and Nazi-backed prime minister.
-He was succeeded by his son Michael.
-After his abdication, Carol was permitted to leave the country with a train loaded with 30 truckloads of his personal fortune, which he had acquired during his time as king.
+After the fall of France, he shifted his policy in favor of re-alignment with Nazi Germany in hopes of avoiding a German invasion of Romania.
+The year 1940 marked the fragmentation of Greater Romania by the cession of Bessarabia and Northern Bukovina to the Soviet Union, Northern Transylvania to Hungary and Southern Dobruja to Bulgaria.
+Although a German guarantee had been achieved, the cost destroyed Carol's reputation, his regime collapsed and he was forced to abdicate by General Ion Antonescu, the newly appointed Nazi-backed prime minister.
+Carol was succeeded as king by his son Michael.
+After his abdication, Carol was permitted to leave the country in a train loaded with 30 truckloads of his royal fortune.
 In a failed attempt to assassinate Carol, the Iron Guard shot at the train as it was passing through Timișoara station.
-After World War II, Carol II wanted to regain the throne but was stopped by the Western Allies.
-For the rest of his life, he traveled the world, finally marrying Lupescu while living in Brazil in 1947.
+After World War II, Carol II was forbidden to return by the Western Allies.
+For the rest of his life, he traveled the world, finally marrying Lupescu in Brazil in 1947.
 After settling in the Portuguese Riviera, Carol II died peacefully at the age of 59 in exile.
-His son Michael I refused to attend his funeral out of disgust for the treatment of his mother, Princess Helen by his father.
+King Michael I refused to attend the funeral out of disgust for Carol's treatment of Michael's mother Princess Helen.